-The calendar spread allows option traders to take advantage of elevated premium in near term options with a neutral to mildly directional view — and it’s a common trade structure deployed by Market Rebellion’s Chief Technical Analyst, AJ “The Oracle” Monte.
+A calendar spread allows option traders to take advantage of elevated premium in near term options with a neutral market bias.
+A diagonal spread allows option traders to collect premium and time decay similar to the calendar spread, except these trades take a directional bias.
+While both strategies will have some delta, a diagonal spread will have significantly more delta (and thus more directional bias) than a calendar spread.
+Both calendar spreads and diagonal spreads are common option strategies deployed by Market Rebellion’s Chief Technical Analyst, AJ “The Oracle” Monte.

 - Purchase a long-dated option

-- Simultaneously sell-short a nearer-dated option in the same stock, with the same directional view
+- Simultaneously short sell a nearer dated option in the same stock, with the same strike price

 - As time decay takes effect on the nearer-dated short-option (also called the “front money” option), the trader has the option to either: